-After the bolts are removed the transmission will hang by the output shaft.
+After the bolts are removed the transmission will hang on the input shaft.

-I use a magnet to pull out the clutch throw-out bushing and ball bearing from the throw-out arm hole in the back of the transmission.
+I use a magnet to pull out the clutch throw-out bushing and ball bearing from the throw-out rod hole in the back of the transmission.

-I pull the transmission back off the clutch spline to expose the clutch plate push rod.
+I pull the transmission off the clutch spline to expose the clutch push rod.
 I push it to the rear to remove it.

 Here is the clutch throw-out rod assembly.